In the Kitchen

 Designed by my BFF, Bryan Wu

-Check out my story map that traces the geography and history of one of San Francisco’s iconic dishes.
+Check out two personal mini-projects below.
+The first traces the geography and history of one of San Francisco’s iconic dishes.
+The second one follows water in all its forms along its meandering journey to the city.

 © Thy Tran